squat/pam/README.md

 ## Getting Started

-Implementing a custom PAM service module requires implementing the [`ServiceModule` interface](/service_module.go) and registering the implementation with the `pamc` package in your main package:
+Building a custom PAM service module requires implementing the [`ServiceModule` interface](/service_module.go) and registering the implementation with the `pamc` package in your main package:
 ```go
 package main